 In the past few months, a certain pandemic has been ravaging countries which broke out first in Wuhan city, Hubei Province of China.
 Though we may not be very clear on the virus source(s) yet, we can take home some lessons for our personal lives, families and countries.

 3. Strict quarantine for 14 days.
-If you have had contact with people from Hubei province, or have self-traveled out of the city, or you share a room with people who has traveled out of the city, people who have traveled from Hubei Province, or your body temp is above 37.3 degree Celsius, have people nearby who are infected by the covid19, you will be quarantined for 14 days.
+If you have had contact with people from Hubei province, or have self-traveled out of the city, or you share a room with people who has travelled out of the city, people who has travelled from Hubei Province, or your body temp is above 37.3 degree Celsius, have people nearby who are infected by the covid19, you will be quarantined for 14 days.
 It’s for 14 days because that is the exact incubation period for the covid19 according to the scientists.
 Report any case.

 4. Control of daily activities.
 Movie theaters and bars and restaurants were shut down, but few convenience stores and super markets were open with specific measures in place.
 Wearing a face mask remained a must, and you also cannot set foot inside an enclosed public space without having your body temperature taken at the door.
 In certain neighborhoods, residents had to fill out forms with information of places they have been to, and visited, the public transports they’ve taken, people they’ve dealt with.